Class-Incremental Learning with Repetition: Related Work (Continued)

 Considering benchmark formalization frameworks, \cite{De_Lange_2021_ICCV} recently proposed a subdivision aimed at framing continual learning setups by categorizing them based on the batch and observable horizon that the learning agent is able to access at each time.
 With this framework, the authors aim to better formalize the online learning setup.
 While the concept of observable horizon may be useful in evaluating the significance and local (in time) usefulness of natural repetition in a training stream, this work does not consider the concept of natural repetition in its framework.

 Recently, \cite{iblurry} proposed to introduce blurry task boundaries in class incremental benchmarks.
 Their proposal is based on previous works \cite{Bang_2021_CVPR, aljundi_gradient} that tried to produce more realistic benchmarks by blurring the class-incremental scenario, which however resulted in a setup in which no classes are added to new tasks.
 They argue that this idea moves the focus too far away from the class-incremental setup and it is still not quite realistic.
 The resulting setup, named i-Blurry, aims at resolving the aforementioned issues and moving toward a more realistic scenario by partitioning the classes available in the source dataset into two groups: Disjoint and Blurry.
 Classes of the disjoint group are gradually added in successive experiences while samples of classes from the blurry group always appear in all experiences with their numerosity being controlled through a blur ratio $M$.
 The authors show that, based on the degree of disjunction $N$ and blurry $M$, this framework can produce class-incremental (no blurring), domain-incremental (no disjunction), and blurred setups.
 This setup is the one that most moved towards the direction of introducing repetition in Continual learning benchmarks in a controlled way so far.
 However, the proposed blurring mechanism is too coarse-grained to simulate a natural repetition of concepts as the significance of the repetition introduced by blurring relies too much on i) a random (uniform) sampling of the concepts to be repeated, ii) the static subdivision of classes in the Disjoint and Blurry groups.
+Similarly, \cite{kohonline} proposed new strategies for streams with class repetition and continuous boundaries, however their primary focus is on periodic-Gaussian online streams, which is different from the focus of our approach where we propose generators that generate streams for different types of scenarios with control parameters and the possibility of transitioning between them.